How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 Some examples of overthinking are:

-• Feeling overwhelmed and anxious in social situations
+• Feeling overwhelmed and anxious in social situations; and

 These are all signs you may be overthinking.
 Additionally, if you’re having trouble making decisions or taking action regarding essential tasks, this could be a sign that overthinking is getting the best of you.
 Remember, it’s completely natural and human to experience these feelings from time to time.
 If overthinking starts interfering with your daily life, it’s time to find the root cause.